TheBlupper/ctf_writeups/idek2022/Hardest Demon Bloodbath by Riot/README.md

 The input is fairly straight forward, and looks like this in the editor.
 ![Input](input.png)

 This goes on for 256 bits, as mentioned earlier.
 The purple dots are `move` triggers and are just far down enough for the player to be able to jump to activate them.
-The number on the `move` trigger corresponds to the `group` it will move and the black boxes beneth the `0's` are in their respective input's group.
+The number on the `move` trigger corresponds to the `group` it will move and the black boxes beneath the `0's` are in their respective input's group.
 The `move` trigger will move their `group` one grid block up, causing the black box above to move and conceal the `0` and reveal a `1`, marking the bit as set.
-The important thing to rember from this is just that the input arrives through the motion or non-motion of groups `9-264`.
+The important thing to remember from this is just that the input arrives through the motion or non-motion of groups `9-264`.

 The mechanics used to make this alter what flag is shown in the end is not relevant.